-- 1. The Managed Care Plan shall comply with all applicable federal and state laws, rules and regulations including but not limited to: Title 42 CFR Chapter IV, Subchapter C; Title 45 CFR Part 74, General Grants Administration Requirements; Chapters 409 and 641, F.S.; all applicable standards, orders, or regulations issued pursuant to the Clean Air Act of 1970 as amended (42 USC 1857, et seq.); Title VI of the Civil Rights Act of 1964 (42 USC 2000d) in regard to persons served; Title IX of the education amendments of 1972 (regarding education programs and activities); 42 CFR 431, Subpart F; s.
-409.907(3)(d), F.S., and Rule 59G-8.100 (24)(b), F.A.C. in regard to the Contractor safeguarding information about enrollees; Title VII of the Civil Rights Act of 1964 (42 USC 2000e) in regard to employees or applicants for employment; Rule 59G-8.100, F.A.C.; Section 504 of the Rehabilitation Act of 1973, as amended, 29 USC 794 (which prohibits discrimination on the basis of handicap in programs and activities receiving or benefiting from federal financial assistance); the Age Discrimination Act of 1975, as amended, 42 USC 6101 et. seq. (which prohibits discrimination on the basis of age in programs or activities receiving or benefiting from federal financial assistance); the Omnibus Budget Reconciliation Act of 1981, P.L.
-97-35, which prohibits discrimination on the basis of sex and religion in programs and activities receiving or benefiting from federal financial assistance; Medicare - Medicaid Fraud and Abuse Act of 1978; the federal Omnibus Budget Reconciliation Acts: Americans with Disabilities Act (42 USC 12101, et seq.); the Newborns' and Mothers' Health Protection Act of 1996, the Balanced Budget Act of 1997, the Health Insurance Portability and Accountability Act of 1996; 45 CFR 74 relating to uniform administrative requirements; 45 CFR 92 providing for cooperative agreements with state, local and tribal governments; s.
+- 1. The Managed Care Plan shall comply with all applicable federal and state laws, rules and regulations including but not limited to: Title VI of the Civil Rights Act of 1964 (42 USC 2000d) in regard to persons served; Title IX of the education amendments of 1972 (regarding education programs and activities); the Rehabilitation Act of 1973, as amended, 29 USC 794 (which prohibits discrimination on the basis of handicap in programs and activities receiving or benefiting from federal financial assistance); the Age Discrimination Act of 1975, as amended, 42 USC 6101 et. seq. (which prohibits discrimination on the basis of age in programs or activities receiving or benefiting from federal financial assistance); Medicare - Medicaid Fraud and Abuse Act of 1978; Americans with Disabilities Act (42 USC 12101, et seq.); 45 CFR 92 providing for cooperative agreements with state, local and tribal governments; s.
 508 of the Federal Water Pollution Control Act as amended (33 U.S.C.
-1251, et seg.); Executive Order 11738 as amended; where applicable, Environmental Protection Agency regulations 40.CFR 30; 2 CFR 215 and Executive Order 11246, Equal Employment Opportunity, as amended by Executive Order 11375 and others, and as supplemented in Department of Labor regulation 41 CFR 60 and 45 CFR 92, if applicable; the Pro-Children Act of 1994 (20 U.S.C.
-6081; 2 CFR 180 and Executive Orders 12549 and 12689 "Debarment and Suspension; the Immigration and Nationality Act (8 U.S.C.
-1324a); Immigration Reform and Control Act of 1986 (8 U.S.C.
-1101); 2 CFR 175 relating to trafficking in persons; 2 CFR 170.110(b) relating to the Transparency Act; 45 CFR 92.36(i)(10) regarding examination of records; - s.
+1251, et seq.); Executive Order 11738 as amended; where applicable, Environmental Protection Agency regulations 40.CFR 30; 2 CFR 215 and Executive Order 11246, Equal Employment Opportunity, as amended by Executive Order 11375 and others, and as supplemented in Department of Labor regulation 41 CFR 60, if applicable; the Pro-Children Act of 1994 (20 U.S.C.
+7183; 2 CFR 180 and Executive Orders 12549 and 12689 "Debarment and Suspension; 2 CFR 175 relating to trafficking in persons: 2 CFR 170.110(b) relating to the Transparency Act: s.
 501.171, F.S., the Florida Information Protection Act of 2014; and 1903(i)(17) of the Social Security Act, which prohibits payment for roads, bridges, stadiums, or any other item or service not covered under the Medicaid State Plan.
 In addition to the above, the terms of the applicable federal waivers shall apply. - 2.
 The Managed Care Plan is subject to any changes in federal and state law, rules or regulations and federal Centers for Medicare and Medicaid Services waivers applicable to this Contract and shall implement such changes in accordance with the required effective dates upon notice from the Agency without waiting for an amendment to this Contract.
 However, an amendment to the Contract will be processed to incorporate the changes.